wuxin10029/JM-GCN/README.md

 - **train.py**: The main program to start the experiment.

 ## 3. Dataset
 We provide the raw data used by the JM-GCN model so that subsequent researchers can use the study.
 This includes daily pollutant and meteorological data for Beijing, site information, and POI data.
-The data are stored in the `... /JM-GCN-main/data`
 The raw data is available for download on this cloud drive https://drive.google.com/drive/folders/1p0a8FlJ4KN-bdqBN3BAP6YJx180vvESe?usp=sharing